Graph Foundation Models: Concepts, Opportunities and Challenges: Graph foundation models

 \subsubsection{Intrinsic Differences}

 The intrinsic differences between GFM and LLM primarily manifest in two aspects: data and tasks.
 As for input data, language foundation models are primarily designed for processing Euclidean data, i.e., text.
 They are trained on vast text corpora, which are inherently sequential and follow a linear order of words or tokens.
-Graph foundation models, on the other hand, are designed to handle non-Euclidean data (represented as graph structures) or a mixture of Euclidean data (like graph attributes) and non-Euclidean data.
+On the other hand, GFMs are designed to handle non-Euclidean data (represented as graph structures) or a mixture of Euclidean data (like graph attributes) and non-Euclidean data.
 Compared to text data, graph data can capture complex data relationships and is typically more sparse.
-Moreover, as mentioned in Section~\ref{sec:impact-graph-data}, different graphs may exhibit significant differences in type or scale, all of which pose challenges in the design of GFMs.
+Moreover, different graphs may exhibit significant differences in type or structure/geometry, all of which pose challenges in the design of GFMs.
 Furthermore, language data, even when sourced from texts in different domains, still share a common vocabulary.
 On the other hand, different graph data may lack this common foundation.
-For instance, nodes represent atoms in a molecular graph, while nodes represent users in a social network graph, which are entirely different.
+For instance, nodes represent atoms in a molecular graph, while nodes represent users in a social network, which are entirely different.
+Furthermore, graphs from different domains can have different structures.
+Some graphs have a more hierarchical structure, while others may have a more cyclical structure~\cite{sun2022self}.
+Moreover, for a single graph, the different regions can exhibit different structures.
+For example, In recommender systems, the user-user subgraph and item-item subgraph generally exhibit very distinct structures~\cite{ye2023sincere}.

 In addition, LLMs are typically designed to handle dozens of tasks~\cite{lhoest2021datasets}, but these tasks can all be unified under the format of masked language modeling.
 The reason is that these tasks all involve processing textual data and using the syntax and semantic information within the text.
 In contrast, GFMs focus a narrower set of tasks but with diverse formats.
 They excel at graph tasks such as node classification, link prediction and graph classification.
 The differences in tasks imply that GFMs cannot be learned using methods similar to those in LLMs, significantly increasing the adaptability challenges of GFMs in downstream tasks.